 /

-create table new_stolen_cars (
+create table new_stolen_cars (Table created.

 id varchar2(2),